awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_delete.md

 When you remove the management account from an organization by deleting the organization, it can affect the account in the following ways:
 + The account is responsible for paying only its own charges and is no longer responsible for the charges incurred by any other account\.
 + Integration with other services might be disabled\.
-For example, AWS Single Sign\-On requires an organization to operate, so if you remove an account from an organization that supports AWS SSO, the users in that account can no longer use that service\.
+For example, AWS IAM Identity Center \(successor to AWS Single Sign\-On\) requires an organization to operate, so if you remove an account from an organization that supports IAM Identity Center, the users in that account can no longer use that service\.

 The management account of an organization is never affected by service control policies \(SCPs\), so there is no change in permissions after SCPs are no longer available\.